History of the Houston Rockets: 2019–2020: Harden and Westbrook duo

-2021-present: Post-Harden and start of rebuild
+2020–2021: Harden's final years

 During the off-season, Mike D'Antoni and Daryl Morey left the team.
 In December, Russell Westbrook was traded to the Washington Wizards for John Wall.
 Under new head coach Stephen Silas, James Harden reportedly arrived to training camp late.
-On January 14, 2021, it was the end of the James Harden era in Houston as he was traded to the Brooklyn Nets in a three-team deal involving the Indiana Pacers.
-On March 2, 2021, the Rockets announced that they will retire Harden's No. 13 when he retires.
+On January 14, 2021, the James Harden era in Houston ended as Harden was traded to the Brooklyn Nets in a four-team deal involving the Indiana Pacers and Cleveland Cavaliers.
+In March 2021, the Rockets announced that they will retire Harden's No. 13 when he retires.

 With Harden gone, the Rockets quickly fell apart.
 The best player they got back in the deal, Victor Oladipo, only played 20 games with the Rockets before getting traded to Miami.
-John Wall, coming back from injury, was one of the least efficient players in the league.
+John Wall, coming back from injury, was inefficient.
 Longtime Rocket P.J.
 Tucker asked for a trade and was traded to the Milwaukee Bucks.
-Around that time, they lost 20 straight games from early February to mid March, one of the longest losing streaks in NBA history and the longest in Rockets history.
-After February 4, they won one road game for the rest of the season, against a equally-porous Minnesota Timberwolves team.
-They had to play a league-record 30 players.
-Things got so bad, after all star break, veteran role player Kelly Olynyk was often the #1 option for most of the remaining games as they struggled to suit up 8 or 9 player most nights.
-At the end of it all, they finished with a 17-55 record, the worst in the league, one year after making the playoffs.
-2 players from the 2019-2020 team was on the Rockets end-of-season roster.
+Around that time, they lost 20 straight games from early February to mid March, the longest losing streak in Rockets history.
+They were forced to play a league-record 30 players through the season.
+At the end of it all, they finished with a 17–55 record, the worst in the league, one year after making the playoffs.

+2021–present: Alperen Şengün era

+Alperen Şengün was drafted 16th overall in 2021.

+In the 2021 NBA draft, the team selected Jalen Green with the second overall pick out of the NBA G League Ignite, pairing him alongside Kevin Porter Jr., who was acquired via trade the season prior for a top-55 protected second-round pick.
+Because of their additions in the draft, including first round selections of Alperen Şengün and Josh Christopher, the team began focusing on developing and rebuilding around their young core, which resulted in John Wall being benched for the entire season.
+In the 2021–22 season, the Rockets were once again at the bottom of the league, with a 20–62 record.
+Jalen Green was selected to the NBA All-Rookie First Team with averages of 17.3 points, 3.4 rebounds, and 2.6 assists.

+In the 2022 NBA draft, the Rockets selected Jabari Smith Jr. with third overall pick and Tari Eason with the 17th overall picks.
+The Rockets made some adjustments by sending forward Christian Wood to the Dallas Mavericks in an exchange for Boban Marjanović, Sterling Brown, Trey Burke and Marquese Chriss and traded all of them to the Oklahoma City Thunder during the off-season to develop their young core while keeping Marjanović.
+The Rockets bought out John Wall's contract, who had been demanding a trade for a while and did not participate in the Rockets' 2021–22 season.